The main campus at Trinity Buoy Wharf has facilities split over three floors including:

 music.
 There is a 1940s style American diner and a café serving healthy soups

 and sandwiches on site.

-Building on the success of the last four years the facilities at Trinity Buoy Wharf have expanded to include our Clipper House Studio, home to our photography darkroom, Apple Mac computer suite with the latest animation and design software and student printer.
+Building on the success of the last four years the facilities at Trinity Buoy Wharf have expanded to include our Clipper House Studio, home to our photography darkroom, Apple Mac computer suite with animation and Adobe design software and printer.
 The studio has south-facing views over the O2 Arena and river Thames.
 The building was recycled from the former 2012 Olympic Broadcasting Studios at Stratford Olympic Park.

 Weekly lectures take place at the Shoreditch studios, attended by Foundation and Drawing Year students.
 There is also a large exhibitions gallery and intaglio print room.
 The Drawing Year and Public Courses teaching studios of the Royal Drawing School are in Shoreditch, East London’s artistic hub.

 I feel ready to go on to do my degree and pursue a future in the arts and I have started to build confidence in myself, which is a direct result of the nurturing nature of this course.
 I guess that’s what a Foundation’s all about really.Madi Walsh Foundation Year 2013-14